daffa09/first_wesbite/README.md

-# Fisrt Wesbite
+# First Wesbite

-This is my fisrt website, when i learn how to build website
+This is my first website, when i learn how to build website

 and this my message for you all especeially for my self :